-The Stockholders and the Board of Directors ALLIANCE SELECT FOODS INTERNATIONAL, INC. Suite 3104A, West Tower Philippine Stock Exchange Exchange Road, Ortigas Avenue, Pasig City
+The Stockholders and the Board of Directors

+ALLIANCE SELECT FOODS INTERNATIONAL, INC.

+Suite 3104A, West Tower

+Philippine Stock Exchange

+Exchange Road, Ortigas Avenue, Pasig City

 We have audited in accordance with Philippine Standards on Auditing the separate financial statements of ALLIANCE SELECT FOODS INTERNATIONAL, INC., a subsidiary of STRONGOAK INC., (the "Company") as at December 31, 2024 and 2023, and for the years ended December 31, 2024, 2023 and 2022, and have issued our report thereon dated April 11, 2025.
 Our audits were made for the purpose of forming an opinion on the basic separate financial statements taken as a whole.
 The accompanying Supplementary Schedule of Reconciliation of Retained Earnings Available for Dividend Declaration as at December 31, 2024 is the responsibility of the Company's management.
-This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 and is not part of the basic separate financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic separate financial statements taken as a whole.
+This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 and is not part of the basic separate financial statements.
+The information in this schedule has been subjected to the auditing procedures applied in our audits of the basic separate financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic separate financial statements taken as a whole.